 Perfectionist procrastinators are idealists and can be very unrealistic in their use of time.
-These type of people either put off starting tasks or delay finishing them because of their fear of failure of achieving perfection in the task that they were doing.
+These types of people either put off starting tasks or delay finishing them because of their fear of failure of achieving perfection in the task that they were doing.
 They’re generally the “all or nothing” types of thinkers and figure if they can’t complete what they were doing perfectly that it’s not worth completing.
-Procrastinating in this case is helpful at first (not having to deal with what you don’t want to do) but in the long term it affects you since it is like to result in greater stress and distress that avoiding the task and working on it at the last minute brings.
+Procrastinating in this case is helpful at first (not having to deal with what you don’t want to do) but in the long term, it affects you since it is likely to result in greater stress and distress than avoiding the task and working on it at the last minute brings.

 When faced with a task that they really don’t want to do, these individuals go from one extreme to the other.
 First, they try to ignore the task as much as they can and then they end up being extremely caught up in it.
 These people dramatize situations in order to make themselves the center of attention and feel there’s a need to always prove themselves to everyone around them.
 These people are the ones you know that get bored very easily and don’t like doing things in a rational way since they find it “boring”.

 3. The Defier Procrastinator